 Distinguished Woman Chemist

-SNIC-AsCA2019 Distinguished Woman Chemist Award
+SNIC-AsCA2019 Distinguished Woman Chemist Award for the year 2025

 The SNIC-AsCA2019 Distinguished Woman Chemist Award is established by Singapore National Institute of Chemistry (SNIC), jointly funded by the local organizing committee chair of the 16th Conference of the Asian Crystallographic Association held at the National University of Singapore (17-20 December 2019) and SNIC.